About Viterbo University Assessment

 Academic Program Assessment Summary

-October 15, 2021, is this year's deadline for updating the annual assessment report.
+September 1, 2022, is the deadline to submit your program's Assessment Summary.
 After that time, the Academic Program Assessment Committee (APAC) will review progress and provide feedback to assessment coordinators.
 The review forms the basis for the Annual Academic Program Assessment Report (APAR).